 Review and refine current corrosion control practice.
 All systems serving more than 50,000 persons have a formal corrosion control treatment program.
 All other systems are managing their supplies, perhaps with active treatment measures, to reliably comply with the current LCR action levels.
 Understanding and modifying corrosion control take careful study and evaluation.

-Develop a strategy to remove lead service lines.
+Develop a lead service line inventory and strategy to remove lead service lines.
 Lead service lines are a large potential source of lead in drinking water.
 The Lead Service Line Replacement Collaborative provides an introduction to building a community-based approach to lead service replacement.
 Replacing lead service lines completely will require a shared effort with customers, local government leaders, and numerous other local agencies.